 As a local manufacturer, Bush is deliberately represented within the collection.
 There are three television sets and several radios and record players which were made by the company at their Plymouth factory during the post war-period until its closure.
-These will be on view in the Media Lab.
+These are on view in the Media Lab.

 The Harmsworth Collection

 Donated in 1946 this collection includes ship models, as well as eight exceptional Napoleonic French prisoner of war bone models and six straw-work boxes.
-A selection of which will be displayed in Port of Plymouth.
+A selection of which are displayed in Port of Plymouth.

 Eddystone Lighthouses and Plymouth Breakwater

 The Box has a small but important collection of material relating to the building of the Eddystone Lighthouses and the Breakwater which includes a number of paintings and prints.
-They'll be on display in Port of Plymouth.
+They're on display in Port of Plymouth.

 Coins, Tokens and Medals

 There are around 4,500 coins, tokens and medals in our collections.
 About 1,000 coins form a very nearly complete series (with obverse and reverse both represented) of British copper coins.

 We also have a comprehensive collection Devon tokens from the 1600s and 1700s including the Hooper Collection, which consists of 335 halfpennies and farthings; and around 400 medals and medallions including non-local and representative military, sporting and educational awards to local individuals.